-The Application entity is a single plant in the United States, Canada, or Mexico.
-Applicants doing "maintenance, repair, and overhaul" in either the private or public sector are eligible.
+The application entity is a single plant in the United States, Canada or Mexico.
+Applicants doing maintenance, repair and overhaul in either the private or public sector are eligible.
 The plant should have been in operation for a minimum of three years.
-Award eligibility must be delineated as "manufacturing" by the North American Industry Classification System (NAICS) - (see http://www.census.gov/eos/www/naics/).
-Questions regarding eligibility should be forwarded to the AME office.
+Award eligibility must be delineated as "manufacturing" by the North American Industry Classification System (NAICS) - (www.census. gov/eos/www/naics/).
+Questions regarding eligibility can be forwarded to the AME office.